A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks

-To start, assume a centralized scheduler, with complete access to information.
+To start discussing how infeasible decisions are handled, let us assume a centralized scheduler, with complete access to information.
+Let $\mathcal{I}(t)$ be the set of information accessible to the scheduler at time $t$.
+For example, a fully informed scheduler will have access to the information set $\mathcal{I}^\text{FI}(t) = \left\{\mathbf{q}(t),\mathbf{d}(t),\mathbf{a}(t),\boldsymbol\ell(t),\mathbf{b}(t)\right\}$, i.e. the state $(\mathbf{q}(t),\mathbf{d}(t))$ of the system at time $t$ plus the realizations of all the random quantities at play, making it so that the scheduler perfectly knows the state of the system at the end of the time step.
+Other, more realistic schedulers, will only have access to a subset of this information, as we will see later.

 As shown in sec.\@ \ref{sec_sysdesc}, the net effect of a scheduling decision $\mathbf{r}(t)$ on the ebit and demand queues is given respectively by $\mathbf{\tilde{M}r}(t)$ and $\mathbf{\tilde{N}r}(t)$.
 We can set two bounds on the decision: \begin{enumerate} \item The net number of outgoing ebits from any given queue can never exceed what is physically available:

 \item Along a queue, the number of consumed ebits should never be higher than the demands:

 \end{enumerate} We refer to those bounds as the \emph{feasibility} bounds.

 If we now suppose (as will be the case for most of the scheduling policies presented hereafter) to have incomplete access to information, one or more of the random processes' realizations become inaccessible, making it impossible to exactly formulate the feasibility bounds.
 Despite it still being possible to design scheduling policies that perform well while only using educated guesses based on averages, it is not possible to guarantee that their decisions at each time instant will respect (\ref{constr_feasibilityEBIT}) and (\ref{constr_feasibilityDEMAND}).